pedroalves91/js-animations/README.md

 # js-animations
-## Fictional people stories with animations in JavaScript
+## Fictional people stories with animations in JavaScript with responsive web design